rodages/Project-One-The-Pandemic-Game/README.md

 const jabsList = ["single","double","booster"];
 ```

-Data for power-ups is listed inside `powerUpsObj`.
+Data for power-ups is listed inside the `powerUpsObj`.
 To access it - index for required powerup is being passed to `powerUpsArr` :
 `powerUpsObj[powerUpsArr[index]]`

 - `bonusPointsPercent` - determines by what value collected points are going to be multiplied.